wp-plugins/mailchimp-for-wp/readme.txt

 3. An example sign-up checkbox.
 4. An example sign-up form in my footer on dannyvankooten.com.
 More [MailChimp sign-up form examples](http://dannyvankooten.com/wordpress-plugins/mailchimp-for-wordpress/demo-sign-up-forms/) are available on my website.
 5. You can create multiple sign-up forms in [MailChimp for WordPress Pro](http://dannyvankooten.com/wordpress-plugins/mailchimp-for-wordpress/)
-6. Editing a form got a lot easier in [MailChimp for WordPress Pro](http://dannyvankooten.com/wordpress-plugins/mailchimp-for-wordpress/)
+6. Editing a form got a lot easier in the premium version.
+7. Gain valuable insights which method your visitors used to subscribe for any given time period using beautiful line charts.
+(Premium version only)

 == Changelog ==
+= 1.1.4 =
+* Fixed: usage of textarea elements in the form mark-up for WP3.3+.

 = 1.1.3 =
 * Added: first and lastname to registration hook, works with Register Redux Plus for example.